spite/ccapture.js/README.md

 #### Limitations ####

-CCapture.js only works on browsers that have a Canvas implementation.
+CCapture.js only works on browsers that have a Canvas implementation..
-Also, Whammy.js current version doesn't seem to work on anything but Chrome.
+Also, Whammy.js current version only works on a browser that supports the image/webp format.
-So, basically it's Chrome-only for now :(
+So, basically it's Chrome-only for now :( If you want to help to make it Firefox, Opera or even Internet Explorer compatible, please do!

 #### License ####